 What is a root canal?

-Root canal treatment is needed when the pulp of a tooth becomes infected or diseased.
-Dental pulp is the soft tissue at the center of a tooth where the blood vessels, nerves, and connective tissue are located.
-If not treated, infected pulp can result in pain and swelling, and tooth extraction may be necessary.
-To prevent these consequences, Dr. Sean Kennelly, in Centennial, CO, may recommend a root canal.
+Root canal treatment is needed when a tooth’s pulp becomes infected or diseased.
+The dental pulp is the soft tissue at the center of a tooth where the blood vessels, nerves, and connective tissue are located.
+If not treated, infected pulp can result in pain and swelling, and tooth extraction may be necessary at this stage.
+To prevent these consequences, Dr. Ava Khodakhast, in Centennial, Colorado, may recommend a root canal.

 - A deep cavity

 - Multiple dental treatments

 When performing a root canal, our dentist will make a small access hole in the tooth through which the diseased pulp will be removed.
 After the tooth is cleaned and sanitized, it will be filled and sealed.
 A filling will close the access hole, and in many cases, a dental crown is needed as well to protect and support the tooth.
 This treatment usually requires only one or two visits to our practice.
 Our team will make sure that your treatment is as comfortable and pain-free as possible.